Data Protection Policy

 The Data Protection Officer ("DPO") is responsible for:

--Ensuring the business and Tompay Personnel involved in processing personal data are aware of their obligations under UK Data Privacy Law, including ensuring that adequate training is provided;
+- Ensuring the business and Tompay Personnel involved in processing personal data are aware of their obligations under UK Data Privacy Law, including ensuring that adequate training is provided;

--Monitoring compliance with this policy and UK Data Privacy Law;
+- Monitoring compliance with this policy and UK Data Privacy Law;

--Supporting the DPIA process and monitoring its performance, including ensuring that DPIAs are undertaken in accordance with GDPR requirements;
+- Supporting the DPIA process and monitoring its performance, including ensuring that DPIAs are undertaken in accordance with GDPR requirements;

--Acting as the first point of contact for supervisory authorities and for individuals whose data is processed;
+- Acting as the first point of contact for supervisory authorities and for individuals whose data is processed;

--Notification of Data Breaches to the supervisory authorities in accordance with GDPR requirements as further set out the Data Breach Policy.
+- Notification of Data Breaches to the supervisory authorities in accordance with GDPR requirements as further set out the Data Breach Policy.

-The DPO must perform their duties in independent manner and shall not receive any
+The DPO must perform their duties in independent manner and shall not receive any instructions from the business regarding the exercise of its duties.

 Senior Management Support of DPO Function and DPO Reporting